Adeline Morrison Swain: Life

 Swain was appointed as a correspondent of the Entomological Commission of the U.S. Department of Agriculture which led her, in 1877, to write a report documenting the devastation of crops brought on by the Colorado grasshopper.
 She subsequently became a member of the American Association for the Advancement of Science and became the first woman to present a paper at their national convention.

-Swain was active in politics where she was affiliated with the Greenback Party.
-In 1883 Swain ran for Iowa Superintendent of Public Instruction.
-Though she lost, she was the first woman to run for statewide public office in Iowa.
+In 1873, however, Swain and her husband faced bankruptcy and business loss [see Panic of 1873] that precipitated Swain's political involvement and her interest in farmer's movement.
+Swain thus became active in politics where she was affiliated with the Greenback Party.
+In 1883, the Greenback Party nominated Swain for the office of Iowa Superintendent of Public Instruction.
+Though she lost, she was the first woman to run for statewide public office in Iowa and gained nearly 27,000 votes, and even garnered more votes than male Greenback party members who ran for other positions in public office.
+Adeline Swain had been the president of the suffrage club and made history as one of the first women in the nation to present a political campaign speech.
+She had also been an editor for the political science department in the Woman’s Tribune.
+By 1884, Swain was an accredited delegate of the Indianapolis National Greenback convention.

-Swain died on February 3, 1899, in Illinois and was buried in Fort Dodge.
+After moving to Illinois in 1887, Swain died on February 3, 1899, and was buried in Fort Dodge.

 Legacy

 Swain was included in the 1893 publication A Woman of the Century.
 She was memorialized in the "Annals of Iowa, Vol. 4, No. 1 (1899)" and was inducted into the Iowa Women's Hall of Fame in 2000.